CartoDB/academy/about.md

 ## Why should I contribute?

-Maps are a very horizontal thing and a very powerful tool for changing the world.
-From big corporations to individuals, passing by International organizations or research institutions use maps as a powerful tool in their daily day.
-Each day, more and more people seats in front of the computer with the objective of creating a web map, and we believe that helping them on the process is key for a better and a more informed world.
+Maps are a very powerful tool for understanding and changing the world.
+Map users and creators include everyone from big corporations to individuals, international organizations and research institutions.
+Each day, more and more people sit in front of their computer with  great ideas and the objective of creating a web map.
+We believe that helping them in the process of learning is key for a better and a more informed world.
+Through your contributions to the Map Academy, you can help build a body of knowledge to empower mappers - from beginners to experts - around the world.
+We are sure that you have plenty of ideas and tricks than you can share with the community, so don't be shy.
+Spread the word!

-As all the technology we use in our daily day, we should also open our knowledge and give more and better access to it through tools like the Map Academy.

-We are sure that you have plenty of ideas and tricks than you can share with the community, so don't be shy and spread the world.